chathugaj/budget-me/README.md

 ## How to use

-- Budget Me is simple expense tracker that allows users to add, list and summerize expences.
+- Budget Me is a simple expense tracker that allows users to add, list and summerize expenses.
 Additionally users can add expense categories.
-- In this version when the application is started user is given 5 options to select.
+- In this version when the application is started user is given 7 options to select.
 - Based on user's selection program will retrieve data from Google sheets or prompt user for input so that user can add expenses or categories

 ## Features